zalora/zerobin/README.md

 using client-side encryption with [SJCL](https://crypto.stanford.edu/sjcl/).

-This library reimplements encryption part of [SJCL](https://crypto.stanford.edu/sjcl/) allowing you to post secrets from Haskell programs and shell script.
+This library reimplements encryption part of [SJCL](https://crypto.stanford.edu/sjcl/) allowing you to post secrets from Haskell programs and shell scripts.

 Requirements
 ============